Jana Duggar And Lawson Bates Courtship Rumor Denied, Instagram Role Player Possibly Started Romance Buzz

 At age 27, Jana Duggar is the oldest unwed Duggar daughter, and fans of the famous family are desperate for Jana to settle down.
 As the Inquisitr previously reported, many fans are worried that Jana will end up living at home with her parents forever if she doesn’t find love soon.
 Jana has maintained that she does want to get married someday, but all she can do is patiently wait for the right man to ask her father for permission to court her.
 While waiting for her Prince Charming, Jana has watched three of her younger sisters get married.
 Joy-Anna Duggar, 19, is currently engaged, so she will also beat her older sister to becoming a bride.

 However, there’s been some buzz about the possibility of Jana Duggar soon following her teen sister to the altar.
-As In Touch Weekly reports, rumors recently swirled that Jana is courting 24-year-old Bringing Up Bates star Lawson Bates.
+As In Touch Weekly reported, rumors recently swirled that Jana is courting 24-year-old Bringing Up Bates star Lawson Bates.
 The romance rumors were getting so much attention that Lawson’s mother, Kelly Jo, caught wind of them.
 The Duggar Family Blog asked Kelly Jo about the possibility of the Duggars and Bateses becoming in-laws in the near future, but she denied that Jana and Lawson are a couple.

 “I think that probably Lawson and Jana would both be shocked by that news, although we have heard that rumor,” the Bates family matriarch revealed.